-2022-10-31 ODEs and Dynamical Systems (TATA71) Course programme, fall 2022 General information Ordinary Differential Equations and Dynamical Systems (TATA71) is an optional course for Mat2, Y4, M4, EMM4.
+ODEs and Dynamical Systems (TATA71) Course programme, fall 2023 General information Ordinary Differential Equations and Dynamical Systems (TATA71) is an optional course for MAT2, Y4, M4, EMM4.
 It is given in the second half of the fall semester (period ht2).
 All information is publicly available on the course webpage courses.mai.liu.se/GU/TATA71/.
 Lisam is currently not used in this course.
 Literature D. K. Arrowsmith & C. M. Place, Dynamical Systems: Differential Equations, Maps, and Chaotic Behaviour, Chapman and Hall/CRC (1992), ISBN 9780412390807.
-Prerequisites Basic courses in single-variable and multi-variable calculus, plus linear algebra.
-(An honours course in real analysis may be helpful for understanding certain subtle details, but that's optional.)
+Available as an e-book via LiU's library.
+Prerequisites The prerequisites are basic courses in single-variable and multi-variable calculus, plus linear algebra.
+An honours course in real analysis may be helpful for understanding certain subtle details, but that's optional.
 Here "single-variable calculus" means that you are supposed to already have seen the basic techniques for solving simple ODEs (as taught, for example, in the course TATA42 here at LiU): separation of variables, integrating factors, the characteristic polynomial, the method of undetermined coefficients, and so on.
 However, we will spend some time brushing up on this at the beginning of the course.
-Teaching There will be 11 lectures where selected parts of the theory is explained and illustrated with examples.
-Recommended exercises for self-study are listed after each lecture here in the course programme; see the course outline below.
-As always, it is a good idea to read (or at least skim) the relevant sections in the textbook before each lecture.
-As an additional resource, the course webpage contains pre-recorded video lectures from the fall semester 2020, when the course was given online.
-There will also be 4 lessons specifically devoted to discussing the exercises.
-In addition to this, there may be some time left over during the lecture sessions for asking questions, working on problems, etc. Course evaluations and changes Previous course evaluations can be found by searching Evaluate.
-No particular changes to the course have been prompted by the responses there, and there have only been some minor updates to the course programme and to the exercises.
+Teaching This year the course will follow a new format in the "flipped classroom" style, which means that before each of the 11 classroom sessions marked "Lecture" in the course outline below, you are supposed to watch the corresponding pre-recorded video lecture.
+In class, there will then be a short summary instead of a regular lecture, and the rest of the time will be available for looking at additional examples, working on the exercises, and so on.
+There are also four "Lessons" in the course outline, which provide some extra time for catching up.
+Course evaluations and changes The main change this year is that we are trying out the flipped classroom format, with the idea of making better use of the classroom time.
+The course content is unchanged, with only some minor updates to the course programme and to the exercises.
+Previous course evaluations can be found by searching Evaluate; no particular changes to the course have been prompted by the responses there.
 Examination The examination consists of two parts: